Santa Clara University Mathematics and Computer Science Lecture Program

 Topic: What are the chances?
 We present some interesting and controversial problems of probability, including the birthday problem, the Monte Hall problem, and the hanging problem.
 We will also discuss some card tricks and gambling strategies.

-Topic: Symmetry in Wallpaper.
+Topic: Symmetry in Rosettes, Friezes, and Wallpaper.
 We show lots of pretty pictures to introduce basic ideas of symmetry.
 In a hands-on activity, students identify translations, rotations, reflections, and glide reflections that are symmetries of specific wallpaper patterns.
+Depending on the level of the class, we can stick with easy rosettes, or go all the way with wallpaper.
+For an advanced class, I can explain how the images are made using complex numbers.

 - George Mohler (tel: 408-554-4544 or email: gmohler at scu.edu)